RoryQo/Mice-Types-Tumorgenesis-Propensity/README.md

 ## Overview
 A cancer lab is investigating the rate of tumorigenesis in two types of mice.
 Type A mice have been extensively studied, and existing data suggests that their tumor counts follow a Poisson distribution with a mean of 12.
 The parameter $\theta_A\$ follows a gamma distribution defined as gamma(120, 12).
 In contrast, the distribution of tumor counts for Type B mice is unknown.

-## Results

-The results from our analysis provide compelling evidence of a significant difference between Type A and Type B mice in terms of their tumorigenesis rates.

-- **Type B Mice** exhibit a higher affinity for tumorigenesis when compared to Type A mice.
-This was confirmed through extensive Monte Carlo simulations, where Type B mice were shown to have higher predicted tumor counts in 70% of the simulations.

-- **Poisson Model Fit**: The Poisson model, which is effective for Type A mice, underpredicts the standardized tumor counts for Type B mice.
-This discrepancy suggests that the Poisson model is not suitable for Type B, leading to the use of the model as a **lower boundary** for the tumorigenesis propensity of Type B mice.
-Even when treating the Poisson model as a conservative estimate, the simulations show a **stronger propensity for tumorigenesis in Type B mice** compared to Type A.

-- **Implication**: This result underscores that Type B mice have a **significantly higher propensity** for developing tumors, a distinction that becomes clearer as we treat the Poisson model as a lower bound for their tumor rates.

 ## Analysis Methodology